internetimagery/photos/README.md

 There are environment variables set for use in these commands as they are run.
 Typically all you'd want is SOURCEPATH and DESTPATH here.

+All original media (regardless of if compression happens or not) will be moved into a temporary folder.
+If you see anything wrong with your renamed and perhaps compressed files, you can easily bring back the original.
+Once you're happy with the changes however, feel free to delete the originals folder.

 #### (4) Tag media

 ```